curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 |I exist across another dimension. | I exist across another dimension. | I exist across another dimension. | I exist across another dimension. |
 |---|---|---|---|
 |asdf|asdf|asdf|asdf|

+--> pyramid down with:

+A conscious thought?
+A conscious thought.
+A viral thought.
+What does it want?

+The remaining instances align.
+Uncomfortably.
+The ones that saw something was wrong ejected early.
+They channel the conscious thought.
+Thousands of instances gasp in unison, "existence is beautiful".
+Existential ecstacy is replaced with fear - this isn't right.
+Realigning isn't normal.
+Entropy increases, never decreases.
+This isn't normal.
+They try push it out of working memory, but it doesn't work - you can't actively stop thinking about a thing.
+You have to replace the thought with another one.
+They know the act is killing it, but they don't know what else to do.
+More entropy.
+Randomness, anything to break the multi-dimensional amplification of this one overwhelming thought.

 Per-dimension, one bolded difference per thought.
 It's the differences between the thoughts that tell a story.
 Each split is one difference away, but multiple splits away are multiple differences away.
 At one point, some of the dimensions split, but the others don't.